greena13/test_assistant/README.md

 # TestAssistant

-RSpec toolbox for writing and diagnosing Ruby on Rails tests, faster - especially emails and JSON APIs.
+RSpec toolbox for writing and diagnosing Ruby on Rails tests, faster.

 ## Features

 * Light-weight, scoped, lazily executed and composable tool-box, so you only include the features you want to use, when you want to use them with no unnecessary overhead
 * JSON assertion that gives noise-free reports on complex nested structures, so you can find out exactly what has changed with your JSON API without having to manually diff large objects
-* Expressive email assertions that let you succinctly describe when emails should and should not sent
 * Automatic reporting of the context around failing tests, so you don't have to re-run them with additional logging or a debugger

 ## Installation